Skip to main content

 • Show cordial courtesy to visiting teams and officials.

-• Respect the integrity and judgment of officials.
+• Respect the integrity and judgment of game officials.

 "Remember that an athletic contest is only a game, not a matter of life and death for a player, coach, official, fan, or community."